sathvikachandramohan/NayePankh-Website-Prototype/README.md

 A visually appealing landing section highlighting the mission and vision of the foundation.

-📚 About Us Section
+2. About Us Section

 Provides an overview of the organization and its purpose.

-📊 Impact Statistics
+3. Impact Statistics

 Displays key metrics to demonstrate the foundation's contribution and reach.

-🤝 Volunteer Registration Form
+4.Volunteer Registration Form

 Allows visitors to express their interest in becoming volunteers.

-📞 Contact Footer
+5. Contact Footer

 Contains essential contact information and website branding.

-📱 Responsive Design
+6. Responsive Design

 Optimized for desktops, tablets, and mobile devices.